Last updated: July 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

 Recommendations

-Udacity’s course recommendations were good.
-I knew what I needed to know before registering for a course and what other courses to learn after completing the program.
+Udacity’s course recommendations are good, making it clear what to know before registering and what to take next after finishing a program.

 Support Quality

-When I tried to reach Udacity’s support team, I got a helpful response within 24 hours.
-On Trustpilot, I checked 20 of their latest customer support reviews.
-17 were excellent and 3 were bad.
+We contacted Udacity’s support team, and it returned a helpful response within 24 hours in our test.
+Across 20 of their latest Trustpilot reviews, 17 were excellent and 3 were poor.

 Udacity users seem to get lots of help on their lessons and technical issues.
 So, it’s safe to say they provide excellent support.